savaslabs/savaslabs.github.io/_pages/javascript-engineer.md

 + Great communication skills
 + An interest in collaborating and sharing
++ A desire to help shape and improve processes
-+ An interest in learning/teaching/growing
++ An interest in leadership, teaching and growing
 + A detail-oriented approach
 + Pride in the quality of your work
++ The ability to perform well in a fast-paced environment

+### You have experience with:

++ The MERN stack for web applications
++ React Native

-### You are well-informed about:
+### You care about:

++ Layout aesthetics and technical feasibility of UI/UX designs
++ Maintaining graphics standards and branding throughout the product’s interface
++ Writing concise and maintainable code
++ Accessibility and inclusive design
++ Performance, scalability and security
++ Best practices

+### Bonus points for knowledge in:

-+ Mobile application development frameworks
++ CMS application integration
++ Wrangling webpack
++ Continuous integration
++ High-scale applications
++ Working on and/or leading a mobile team
 + Strengths and weaknesses of true native vs compiled native (e.g. React native)
-+ Best practices for back end/scaling

 <br>